Thivas12/Thivas12/README.md

 - 🌱 I’m currently learning Data Science
 - 📫 How to reach me : LinkedIn -> https://www.linkedin.com/in/keerthivasan-kannan-257585153/

-Computer programmer and Automation Specialist with experience on python and machine learning projects.
+“If you can’t explain it simply, you don’t understand it well enough.” - Albert Einstein.

+Computer programmer and aspiring Data Scientist with experience on python and machine learning projects.
 Experience with R, Scala, SQL.
 Learning Data Science stream projects for last 6 months.
-I am open to learning new things and getting involved with new projects that can help me learn or apply all that I have learned throughout my career.
+Took an initiative of technical and non-technical startups.
+Complex problem-solver with analytical and driven mindset.
+Dedicated to achieving demanding development objectives according to tight schedules while producing impeccable code.
 <!---

 --->